mlrun/functions/CONTRIBUTING.md

 # Contributing

-+1tada First off, thanks for taking the time to read the guidelines and for considering contributing! tada+1
+:+1: :tada: First off, thanks for taking the time to read the guidelines and for considering contributing! :tada: :+1:

 The following is a set of guidelines for contributing to the functions' repository and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.